 It definitely helps if you’ve read up on all the possibilities beforehand, so you’re fully informed if your birth plan goes out the window.

-It’s also worth making sure your baby bag is packed and ready, even if you’re planning a home birth, in case you end up being transferred to hospital.
+It’s also worth making sure your baby bag is packed and ready, even if you’re planning a home birth, in case you end up being transferred to the hospital.

 Don’t forget to pack some things for your new arrival.